 A questioner who has put a question in person may also put one supplementary question without notice to the member who has replied to his or her original question.
-A supplementary question must arise directly out of the original question or the reply and must be only for purposes of elucidation.
+A supplementary question must arise directly out of the original question or the reply.
 The Chairman may reject a supplementary question on any of the grounds in Rule 9.5 above.